Search Monitoring Violations for Partners

 * Select **Blocked** to let the brand know you've experienced a blocker on the task.

 * This option can be selected if there are other factors preventing you from completing this task.
-Add an attachment and leaving a comment to help the brand identify the blocker.
+Add an attachment and leave a comment to help the brand identify the blocker.

 5. Optionally, select a task and add a comment and attachment to communicate directly with the brand about the task.